American Red Cross Clubmobile Service: History

 The first Clubmobile was a British Ford, with a 700-watt and 10-horsepower engine, staffed with three American Red Cross women who traveled throughout Great Britain, beginning on October 22, 1942.
 After the first month of operation, the staffers requested that it would be standard for the vehicle to be supplied with records, gum, candy, cigarettes, and first aid kits to improve their services.

 After successful operations of the initial Clubmobile service in 1942, the American Red Cross expanded their Clubmobile services, and began using remodeled London Green Line buses in 1943.

-These Clubmobiles were each fitted with a kitchen consisting of a built-in doughnut machine and a primus stove for heating water for coffee.
+The Clubmobiles were each fitted with a kitchen consisting of a built-in doughnut machine and a primus stove for heating water for coffee.
 One side of the kitchen opened out for serving food and drinks, while the rear of the Clubmobile consisted of a "lounge" area with built-in benches that also doubled as sleeping bunks.

 The first instance in which Clubmobile services were provided on a large scale was during the Invasion of Normandy in June 1944.
 Around 100 GMC trucks were converted into Clubmobiles, each of which was driven and staffed by three American women.
 Like the original Clubmobiles, these trucks were also fitted with mini-kitchens.
 After the invasion, ten groups of Red Cross Clubmobile girls, with eight Clubmobiles per group, were sent to France.
 From this point on, the Clubmobiles traveled with the rear echelon of the Army Corps and received their orders from the Army for the duration of World War II.

 On May 23, 2012, S. Res 471 was passed, “commending the efforts of the women of the American Red Cross Clubmobiles for exemplary service during the Second World War.”